cyborginstitute/administration/source/fundamentals.rst

 driven," are often suspect to most Systems Administrators.
-At the same time, regardless of the buzzword, the actual work of systems administration has a great deal to do with collecting, managing, and using data and statistics.
+At the same time, regardless of the buzzword, the actual work of systems administration has a great deal to do with collecting, managing, and using data to provide actionable guidelines.

 You can reduce many of the hard problems of systems administration to equations that balance a complex costs, time, effort, benefit, and risk.
-Then, it's possible to collect data from the systems you administer, your budgets, your own work logs (to track how much time various tasks take to solve) and combine this information to begin to make more informed analysis of these problems using actual data about your deployment.
+If you approach these challenges in these concrete terms, and use data that you may already have (or can easily collect) to provide actionable and definitive solutions to these problems.

+The "data" in this case represents the information generated by the systems themselves like from log files or monitoring systems, logs you keep of your own work (to judge how long things take,) as well as budget information.
+In aggregate this information can help you make more informed decisions and inform expansion and growth planning, direct you toward projects that require more attention, and otherwise guide the direction of your work and efforts along the most (hopefully) productive course.